vedidev/android-store/README.md

                                            "YOUR PUBLIC KEY FROM GOOGLE PLAY",
                                            false);
       ```
-  **NOTE**: initialize StoreController only ONCE when your application loads.
+  **NOTE**: initialize StoreController ONLY ONCE when your application loads.

 4. Now, that you have _StoreController_ loaded, just decide when you want to show/hide your store's UI to the user and let _StoreController_ know about it: